-The Prophet Muhammad was an interpreter of religious doctrine for the Muslim community.
+The Prophet Muhammad was an interpreter of religious doctrine for the Muslim community, and leader of the Muslim state in Medina.
 In the centuries after the Prophet’s death, Muslim rule extended from Spain to the borders of China, and some thought that these rulers had abandoned the ideals of Muhammad’s community at Medina.
-During the life of the Prophet, people began to collect and write down hadith, the traditions of the Prophet’s sunnah.
-(Literally "custom,” "sunnah" refers to the words and actions of the Prophet Muhammad.)
-Many critics of Muslim rulers were authorities on the sunnah and respected interpreters of the Qur’an.
-These learned persons, called ‘ulama, developed a system of shari’ah—law, ethics and manners—so that Muslims could follow God’s will in every aspect of life, from rituals to commerce to personal hygiene, in accordance with the example of the Prophet.
+During the life of the Prophet, people began to collect and write down hadith, the traditions of the Prophet’s sunnah (literally “custom,” refers to the words, actions, and lifestyle of the Prophet Muhammad).
+Many critics of Muslim rulers were authorities on the Sunnah and respected interpreters of the Qur’an.
+These learned persons, called ‘ulama, developed a system of Shari’ah—law, ethics and manners—so that Muslims could follow God’s guidance in every aspect of life, from rituals to commerce to personal hygiene, in accordance with the example of the Prophet.